Humpback Whale Research

 - Live beside one of Mozambique’s most beautiful beaches;

-- Explore local villages and visit local markets and restaurants.
+- Explore local villages markets;

 This is not a diving programme, but volunteers may spend some of their free time learning to dive or may join a local dive team on their regular dives (optional extra – additional charges apply and must be paid locally).

 Volunteers stay at a beachside lodge, as close to the beach as you can get – with the ocean less than 100m from your verandah.
 Volunteers have their own house, overlooking the beach, with five twin (same sex) bedrooms and two bathrooms.
 The house can accommodate up to 10 volunteers at a time, so it never feels crowded.
 There is a daily housekeeper to clean and do laundry, and the house has a fully outfitted kitchen with essential food items such as bread, milk and eggs, plus tea, coffee and water.
 Mosquito nets and fans are provided in the rooms.

 Three meals a day are provided during your stay, either in the lodge restaurant or you will have a braai (bbq).
 The food includes western food (pastas, rice, meat, vegetables), as well as lots of seafood and traditional Mozambican delicacies.
 Vegetarians and vegans can be provided for with advance notice, and please let us know if you do not eat fish or shellfish.
 If you require a gluten free diet, you may be asked to bring some items with you which are not locally available.